| |

 Prepping to Make half curtains

-The easiest way I’ve found to prep for hemming curtains is to hang them first.
 You should also iron them first for best accuracy but I didn’t because mine weren’t so wrinkled that it would matter much.

 leveling a curtain rod

-For my cafe curtains, I wanted them to skim the windowsill.
+For my cafe curtains, I wanted them to skim the window sill.
 I used a paperclip to mark each end because it was easy to get on there nice and straight.

 how-to-hem-a-curtain

 Next, I went across the bottom of the curtain and marked it with safety pins across.
 Before I took the curtains back down, I cut off the bulk at the bottom.
-Don’t worry about this being straight, it’s going to get cut again.
+Don’t worry about this raw edge being straight, it’s going to get cut again.

 how-to-hem-fabric-without-sewing